 of Julian Barnes (Macmillan, 2006), and Conversations with Julian Barnes

 (Mississippi Press, 2009), co-edited with Ryan Roberts, the webmaster of julianbarnes.com.
-She edited a special issue of the Journal of American, British and Canadian
+She has published articles

-on Arundhati Roy, Anita Desai, Jeanette Winterson, Alain de Botton, David
+on Arundhati Roy, Anita Desai, Jeanette Winterson, Michèle Roberts, Alain de Botton, David

-Lodge, Jonathan Coe, Janet Frame, Ben Okri and Michèle Roberts, as well as several essays and a
+Lodge, Jonathan Coe, Janet Frame, Ben Okri and Alice Munro, as well as several essays and a

 monograph on B.S.
 Johnson, This is not Fiction (Sorbonne UP, 2009).
 She

 translated Jonathan Coe’s biography of B.S.
 Johnson, Like a Fiery Elephant,